Imperial-MIND-lab/graphTRIP/README.md

 data/raw/{study}/annotations.csv
 ```

 Ensure this file contains a `Patient` column matching subject IDs, and that any additional graph attributes appear as columns.
-To define which attributes to load by default, modify the `Attrs.add_clinical_graph_attrs()` method.
+To define which attributes to load by default, modify the `Attrs.add_clinical_graph_attrs()` method inside `datasets.py`.

 To force reload a modified dataset, run: